Understated, Intentional, Timeless: Your Fashion Guide to Fine Jewelry for Beginners

 Kinn Studio

 Jewelry is personal.
 To Brahe, it is “emotional.”
 To a fiancé, it is a declaration of love (both to the giver and the receiver).
 To Kinn Studio, it is an heirloom.
 “For us, jewelry isn’t meant to sit in a box waiting for a special occasion.
-It becomes meaningful through wear—through the life that happens around it,” said Kinn’s founder Jennie Yoon.
-Born from loss, Yoon began the studio to recreate family heirlooms lost in a home robbery.
+It becomes meaningful through wear—through the life that happens around it,” said Kinn’s founder, Jennie Yoon.
+Yoon began the studio to re-create family heirlooms lost in a home robbery.
 Kinn’s beginnings touched me because, sadly, I share a similar story.
-My family originates from Cyprus, and much of my Yiaya’s collection has been stolen.
+My family originates from Cyprus, and much of my yiaya’s collection has been stolen.
 Years and years of legacy stones and generations of metalwork lost.
 The pain arises not from a monetary loss but from the loss of tangible artifacts of family history.

-Kinn Studio recently celebrated the opening of a NYC flagship boutique.
-Located in the West Village, I stepped into the space and instantly felt as if I had opened my grandmother’s jewelry box.
-If you find yourself on Bleeker Street, I suggest you pop in.
-Both Yoon and her sales staff are well educated on the fine jewelry space.
+Kinn Studio recently celebrated the opening of an NYC flagship boutique in the West Village.
+I stepped into the space and instantly felt as if I had opened my grandmother’s jewelry box.
+If you find yourself on Bleecker Street, I suggest you pop in.
+Both Yoon and her sales staff are well-educated on the fine-jewelry space.
 I look to Yoon to weigh in on the lab-versus-natural discussion.
 Yoon answered with great nuance: “We offer both lab and natural diamonds at Kinn, and the right choice really comes down to what matters most to the client.
 Some people are drawn to the rarity and tradition of natural diamonds, while others prioritize size or budget, where lab diamonds can offer incredible value.”

 Steph Mazuera